sauravraghuvanshi/azure-docs-powershell/Az/Az.Sql/New-AzSqlDatabaseFailoverGroup.md

 ## PARAMETERS

 ### -AllowReadOnlyFailoverToPrimary
 Whether an outage on the secondary server should trigger automatic failover of the read-only endpoint.
-This feature is not yet supported.

 ```yaml
 Type: Microsoft.Azure.Commands.Sql.FailoverGroup.Model.AllowReadOnlyFailoverToPrimary